oakestra/USENIX-ATC23-Oakestra-Artifacts/README.md

 The following ports are exposed:

-- Port 80 - Grafana Dashboard (It can be used to monitor the clsuter status)
+- Port 80 - Grafana Dashboard (It can be used to monitor the cluster status)
 - Port 10000 - System Manager (It needs to be accessible from the Cluster Orchestrator)